No One Is Talking About This: Comparisons and influence

+Further assessments

 Charlotte Goddu of Vanity Fair said: "The feeling one gets from reading No One Is Talking About This is that Lockwood has paid attention more closely than perhaps any other human on earth to what it's like to be alive right now."
-NPR's Heller McAlpin called it "a tour de force that recalls Joan Didion's ...
-Slouching Towards Bethlehem."

 Ron Charles of The Washington Post dubbed Lockwood "a master of startling concision when highlighting the absurdities we've grown too lazy to notice" and the book "a vertiginous experience, gorgeously rendered but utterly devastating."
-In the New York Times, Joumana Khatib wrote that No One Is Talking About This "explores the kind of tumult and grief that almost defies language," while Merve Emre for The New York Times Book Review observed it "transforms all that is ugly and cheap about online culture ... into an experience of sublimity."
+In The New York Times, Joumana Khatib wrote that No One Is Talking About This "explores the kind of tumult and grief that almost defies language," while Merve Emre for The New York Times Book Review observed it "transforms all that is ugly and cheap about online culture ... into an experience of sublimity."
 The Wall Street Journal's Emily Bobrow called the novel "artful" and "an intimate and moving portrait of love and grief."
 The Boston Globe praised the book's "sublime emotional power."

 For The Atlantic, Jordan Kisner found No One Is Talking About This "electric with tenderness" and "a grand success."
 In Bookforum, Audrey Wollen called it "a stunning record of the hollows and wonders of language itself."
-The Guardian, The Telegraph, and The New Statesman all heralded the book as a "masterpiece."
+The Guardian, The Telegraph, and New Statesman all heralded the book as a "masterpiece."

+End of year honours and legacy

+It was included in The New York Times Notable Books of the Year for 2021, a list that encompasses 100 works across a variety formats.
+Further, The New York Times named it one of the 10 Best Books of 2021.
+Lockwood is the only writer with both fiction and nonfiction works selected as the 10 Best Books of the Year by The New York Times.
+Four years earlier, Priestdaddy had been on the 2017 list, so she also holds the record for the shortest span between repeat appearances on the list.

+According to at least one holistic, it appeared on more books-of-the-year lists than any other novel of 2021, edging over The Love Songs of W.E.B.
+Du Bois, Crossroads, and Harlem Shuffle; this included high-profile ones created by The Washington Post, TIME, NPR, The Telegraph, The Times, and The Guardian.
+Literary Hubs Emily Temple compiled the exhaustive and comprehensive assessment of critic attitudes towards literature from 2021, calling it an "Ultimate Best Books of 2021 List"; she determined that altogether 19 mainstream magazines and outlets explicitly named the book as a critical or important work of the year on their own platforms.
+It tied Patrick Radden Keefe's Empire of Pain: The Secret History of the Sackler Dynasty for the most notoriety out of any work from the year based on this criterion.

+In 2024, The Atlantic included No One Is Talking About This among its list of Great American Novels, comprising 136 novels since 1925, from The Great Gatsby to contemporary peers such as A Brief History of Seven Killings and Lost Children Archive.